mpg-age-bioinformatics/software_docker/README.md

 The *Jupyter* installation comes with *Python 2*, *Python 3*, *R*, and *ruby* kernels ready to go.

-The container are available from the [docker store](https://store.docker.com/community/images/mpgagebioinformatics/bioinformatics_software).
+The container is available from the [docker store](https://store.docker.com/community/images/mpgagebioinformatics/bioinformatics_software).

 ## Usage
 * Create a folder to map to the container's user home folder